Vanessa Bryant sues LA sheriff over helicopter crash photos

 Bryant previously filed a claim, a precursor to a lawsuit, in May.
 The suit was filed Thursday.

-Separately, Vanessa Bryant has also filed a lawsuit alleging the helicopter's pilot was careless and negligent to fly in the fog and should have aborted the flight.
+Separately, Vanessa Bryant has also filed a lawsuit alleging the helicopter's pilot, Ara Zobayan, was careless and negligent to fly in the fog and should have aborted the flight.

 The brother of the pilot has said in a court filing that Bryant knew the risks of helicopter flying and his survivors aren’t entitled to damages from the pilot’s estate, while the helicopter company, Island Express, says it is not responsible for damages, calling the crash, among other things, “an act of God” and “an unavoidable accident” that was beyond its control.